-Content placement deploys content close to users so as to improve the availability of content nearby, to improve quality of user experience.
-In emerging multimedia applications, "small" content providers (CPs) play an important role due to the intrinsic diverse preferences of users [11].
-A major difference between small CPs and traditional CPs is that small CPs usually allocate resources from both cloud and edge content delivery networks, in a pay-as-you-go manner, instead of building their own infrastructures.
+Content placement deploys content close to users so as to improve the availability of content nearby to increase the user QoE.
+In emerging multimedia applications, "small" content providers (CPs) play an important role due to the intrinsic diverse preferences of users.
+A major difference between small CPs and traditional CPs is that small CPs usually allocate resources from both cloud and edge content delivery networks in a pay-as-you-go manner instead of building their own infrastructures.
 Such "content delivery as a service" with edge-network configurations allows many flexible configurations, e.g., scaling cache size and changing the content replacement strategies for more dynamic strategies.
-One potential technical challenge is that jointly scaling the cache capacity and changing the content placement strategies require more sophisticated edge intelligence, as compared to traditional single-dimension decision.
+One potential technical challenge is that jointly scaling the cache capacity and changing the content placement strategies require more sophisticated edge intelligence as compared to a traditional single-dimension decision.

-Edge Learning-based Caching Agent.
+Edge Learning-Based Caching Agent

 We propose an edge-based joint caching strategy.
-In particular, we design a reinforcement learning model at edge caches, to jointly and dynamically tune the edge cache size and replacement strategy, with the following major characteristics.
+In particular, we design an RL model at edge caches, to jointly and dynamically tune the edge cache size and replacement strategy, with the following major characteristics:

-- Working for dynamical popularity changes.
-Small CPs of immersive multimedia applications usually have dynamical content deployment patterns, challenging the learning process of the RL agent.
-We keep a dynamically-changing learning window of historical requests, so that the agent can learn from both stationary and nonstationary popularity distributions. - Supporting different decision spaces.
-Cache capacity decision is usually a continuous action, and content placement strategy is usually a categorical variable.
-To alleviate performance degradation that existing deep reinforcement learning algorithms suffer when there are joint continuous and categorial actions, an action "fusing" scheme can be utilized to fuse the different action spaces, so that they can be adjusted to achieve a joint performance gain.
+Working for dynamic popularity changes: Small CPs of immersive multimedia applications usually have dynamic content deployment patterns, challenging the learning process of the RL agent.
+We keep a dynamically changing learning window of historical requests so that the agent can learn from both stationary and nonstationary popularity distributions.

-• Deployable at edge devices for fast inference.
-To allow fast deployment and inference at edge devices, we use the model and data compressions to enable fast content caching strategies.
-In trace-driven experiments with dynamical user requests, the edge learning-based caching is able to improve the cache hit rate by over 20% against conventional size-only solutions, and over 3% against conventional strategy-only solutions, both with reduced deployment costs [11].
+- Supporting different decision spaces: Cache capacity decision is usually a continuous action, and content placement strategy is usually a categorical variable.
+To alleviate the performance degradation that existing DRL algorithms suffer when there are joint continuous and categorial actions, an action "fusing" scheme can be utilized to fuse the different action spaces so that they can be adjusted to achieve a joint performance gain. - Deployment at edge devices for fast inference: To allow fast deployment and inference at edge devices, we use the model and data compressions to enable fast content caching strategies.
+In trace-driven experiments with dynamic user requests, the edge learning-based caching is able to improve the cache hit rate by more than 20% versus conventional size-only solutions and more than 3% versus conventional strategy-only solutions, both with reduced deployment costs.

-Learning-based Rate Adaption
+Learning-Based Rate Adaptation

 Rate adaptation is also an important strategy in immersive multimedia that benefits from learning-based schemes.
 In recent years, learning-based strategies have been recognized as an effective means to overcome unnecessary playback rebuffering and network fluctuation.
-These strategies do not rely on preprogrammed models/assumptions about the environment and gradually learn the policies for bitrate decisions through observation [12].
+These strategies do not rely on preprogrammed models/assumptions about the environment and gradually learn the policies for bit rate decisions through observation.

-Maximizing the quality of experience for users has been the major purpose for traditional rate adaptations such as Pensieve [13].
-These conventional strategies rely on the information about video chunk sizes to guide the adaptation decisions, of which a most important prerequisite is future video chunk size.
-However, in immersive multimedia applications with live streaming characteristics, such information may not be available all the time, due to the changing content generated realtime.
-For example, in scenarios like crowdsourced live streaming, the video chunks are generated and transcoded in real time so the future video chunk size is unknown ahead.
+Maximizing the QoE for users has been the major purpose for traditional rate adaptations, such as Pensieve.
+These conventional strategies rely on information about video chunk sizes to guide the adaptation decisions, of which a most important prerequisite is future video chunk size.
+However, in immersive multimedia applications with live-streaming characteristics, such information may not be available all the time due to the changing content generated in real time.
+For example, in scenarios like crowdsourced live streaming, the video chunks are generated and transcoded in real time, so the future video chunk size is unknown ahead.

-Chunk Size Prediction with Meta Learning
+Chunk Size Prediction With Metalearning